Type Selectors

 Duration

-Parses an ISO 8601 duration string.
+Parses an ISO 8601 duration string, or returns the length of an interval.
 Throws on invalid input.

 Duration('P1D')→ P1D